Written by Pete McTighe and Chris Chibnall. This episode first aired February 2, 2020.

 - Book Ends: The episode is bracketed by the Doctor talking about how all of the billions of humans on Earth are connected.

 - Breather Episode: Another standalone episode with a mostly happy ending (the second in Series 12 after "Nikola Tesla's Night of Terror") kicks off the second half of a Story Arc-heavy season, right on the heels of the wringer that the Doctor was put through in "Fugitive of the Judoon".
-The Cliffhanger ending of that episode even suggests that the TARDIS is deliberately distracting her from her gloom by picking up the signals that lead into this crisis.

 - For the third time, the Doctor materializes the TARDIS around a ship about to explode, saving its occupant.